Our History Goes Way Back – to 2014!

 That is, our history as Purdue University Northwest (PNW)!

 On February 26, 2014, Purdue University announced a plan to unify the administration of the university’s two northwest Indiana campuses, Purdue Calumet and Purdue North Central.
 On July 18, 2014, the Purdue Board of Trustees approved Purdue University Northwest as the name of the unified Hammond and Westville campuses.
 Dr. Thomas Keon, Chancellor of Purdue Calumet, was appointed Chancellor-Designate of Purdue Northwest on November 20, 2015.

 Unification was completed on July 1, 2016.
-Purdue Northwest is now a comprehensive university enrolling more than 12,000 students, employing more than 1,500 faculty and staff, and offering more than 70 graduate and undergraduate programs of study on two campuses.
+Purdue Northwest is now a comprehensive university enrolling more than 10,000 students, employing more than 1,500 faculty and staff, and offering more than 70 graduate and undergraduate degree programs on two campuses.

 Two Campuses – One Rich History Since 1946

 Both Purdue Hammond and Purdue Westville have been making history in the Northwest Indiana region since 1946.

 Before we unified to create Purdue Northwest, Purdue Calumet and Purdue North Central each had 70 years of growth and accomplishments, which we share below:

 The demands of World War II prompted the birth of Purdue University Calumet.
 Technical classes were offered to Calumet Region plant workers as part of a national defense training program in cooperation with the federal government.
 When the war ended in 1945, Purdue decided to continue its presence in Northwest Indiana, with a university extension operation.
 Purdue credit courses were introduced Feb.
 25, 1946, with classes held at various locations across the Region.